Elon Musk To Analysts: Stop With The 'Boring, Bonehead Questions' On Tesla

 As NPR's Sonari Glinton reports, investors are getting nervous about the production delays in Tesla's most affordable model, and the company's stock has been volatile.

-"We have no interest in satisfying the desires of day traders," Musk said.
+"We have no interest in satisfying the desires of day traders," Musk said Wednesday.
 "I couldn't care less.
 Please sell our stock and don't buy it."

 Then, as if for emphasis, he said it again: "I think that if people are concerned about volatility they should definitely not buy our stock.
 I am not here to convince you to buy our stock.
 Do not buy it if volatility is scary.
 There you go."

 Musk's remarks appeared to rattle investors.
-Tesla's stock price tumbled in after hours trading during the investor call.
-It was down more than six percent this morning.
+Tesla's stock price tumbled in after-hours trading during the investor call.
+It was down more than 6 percent as of this morning.

 Musk also complained about how much media attention a few fatal accidents involving autonomous features on Tesla's cars are getting.